templebay33/brimstone_reference/combined.md

 ### Hero Party Marker
 This marks the current position of the Heroes on the Depth Track and moves down the track as the Heroes explore the map.
 The Hero Party Marker always starts on the Entrance space, unless Mission special rules say otherwise.

-## Map Tiles
-Missions/Adventures use Map Tiles placed on the table to represent the location and environment of the adventure.

-### Physical Description of the Map Tiles
-Map Tiles are 2D, double-sided cardboard tiles that come in a variety of shapes and sizes.
-Map Tiles feature evocative artwork of an indoor or outdoor area covering the surface of the Map Tile.
-The art work often features small thematic details such as ancient runes, crumbling walls, or exotic flora and fauna.
-The artwork is drawn from a top-down perspective so that the plastic 3D miniatures of Heroes and Enemies can appear to be located in the area depicted in the artwork when miniature is placed on top of the Map Tile.

-The overall theme of the artwork on the Map Tile is determined by the world that the Map Tile is representing.
-A brief thematic summary of various world settings are:
-- Mines: Abandoned underground mines in the style of the American Old West, often dark and foreboding.
-- Forbidden Fortress: Mysterious rooms, halls, gardens, and courtyards of an un-nerving feudal japanese fortress/castle.
-- Swamps of Jargono: Thick, overgrowing swamp and jungle areas teaming with strange exotic plants and occasional mysterious ruins.
-- Targa Plateau: Frozen tundra of an alien world with the scatters remains and structures of a long dead ancient alien civilization.
-- Blasted Wastes: Vast dry and arid desert wastelands of an alien prison-planet featuring occasional makeshift structures cobbled together from junk by the various alien factions that live in the deserts and canyons that dot the landscape.
-- Trederra: A dangerous warzone on an alien planet engulfed in a brutal global war with a landscape reminicent of World War 1 on Earth (muddy trenches, makeshift bunkers, desolated landscapes, destroyed structures, and air filled with toxic gasses).
-- Derelict Ship: Rooms and corridors inside a derelict alien space ship.
-- Belly of the Beast: Organic chambers and passages inside the stomach of a massive alien creature featuring surfaces of pink and purple organic fleshy tissue, stomach acids, bone structures, and nerve bundles larger than a human.
-- Forest of the Dead: A dark and foreboding eternal forest filled with mossy trees and underbrush where the eternal spirits of the dead roam endlessly.
-- Caverns of Cynder: A hot and cavernous underground hellscape in another dimension with deadly volcanic rivers, falling rubble, and demonic runes and statues that are home to the demonic creatures that inhabit this world.
-- Valley of the Serpent Kings: Outdoor and Indoor areas of a large valley nestled within the Swamps of Jargono where alien creatures have built ancient temples and structures resembling that of Mayan and Aztec civilizations.

-Each Map Tile is double-sided, with each side depicting a different world.
-For example, all the Map Tiles in the Forbidden Fortress Core set feature locations from the Forbidden Fortress on one side and locations from the Belly of the Beast on the opposite side.
-Players will use the appropriate side of each Map Tile when placing them on the table depending on the location in which the Adventure is taking place.

-A grid of square spaces is also printed on each Map Tile, layered on top of the other artwork.
-Each square space is about 1 inch square.
-The spaces regulate position and movement for miniatures placed on the Map Tile.
-Rules for movement are explained elsewhere.
-The gridlines/space edges are in a semi-transparent white color to be easily visible yet blend in with the artwork layered beneath.

-The physical edges of each Map Tile are sometimes straight but more often curvy, creating a more curvy shape.
-All of the physical edges for each Map Tile feature a thick black line in the artwork, depicting the borders of the tile.
-These black borders represent impassible walls for gameplay purposes and are explained in more detail later.

-The only parts of a Map Tile that do not feature a black border outline are the locations where there is a puzzle-cut connector shape used to connect the Map Tile to other Map Tiles.
-During an Adventure, this allows players to randomly draw new Map Tiles as they explore without knowing what they are going to find next.

-Most Map Tiles feature at least two puzzle-cut connectors so that they can connect to the previously explored Map Tile and still have a way to connect to the next randomly drawn Map Tile.
-Many Map Tiles have 3 or 4 puzzle-cut connectors around the edges.
-Entrance Map Tiles are special Map Tiles that only have a single puzzle-cut connector and placed as the first Map Tile when beginning a new adventure so that there is only one direction for the Heroes to explore from the start location.

-The puzzle-cut connectors are always aligned with two spaces within the square grid and do NOT have a black border.
-The physical edge of the connector extends to the half-way point inside each of the two spaces.
-This means that the two adjacent spaces featuring a puzzle-cut connector are "half open" spaces where the printed grid lines only form half a square.
-The purpose of this is to that when two separate Map Tiles are combined at a puzzle-cut connection point, the gridlines of the "half open" spaces on one Map Tile align with the "half open" spaces on the other Map Tile.
-This means that when two Map Tiles are connected, the spaces containing the puzzle-cut connection are no longer half-open spaces, but spaces that form a full square with all 4 edges.
-The artwork featured on the tile is always drawn in a similar way so that the artwork on the tiles can appear to flow into one another seamlessly when two Map Tiles are connected.
-This only works for two Map Tiles that are from the same world though.
-For example, you can never connect a Map Tile from the Caverns of Cynder directly to a Map Tile from the Mines.

-Each adjacent set of two spaces that feature a puzzle-cut connection are referred to as a "doorway" in gameplay terms.
-Various Missions and other rules may refer to "open doorways", which mean two adjacent spaces featuring a puzzle-cut connector that have NOT yet been connected to another Map Tile, and so are "half open" spaces.

-### Adjacency of Map Tile Spaces
-Adjacency rules are important for an AI to understand the movement and positioning mechanics of the game.
-The adjacency rules here are a core element of gameplay and essential for an AI to understand positioning and movement of models on Map Tiles.

-Two spaces are considered to be adjacent if they share an edge OR a corner.
-This means that two square spaces that are diagonally adjacent are still considered to be adjacent for gameplay purposes.

-The only exception to this is the black bordered walls on the Map Tiles.
-If the edge OR corners shared by two spaces is covered by a thick black line, those corners and/or spaces are considered "walls" for gameplay purposes.
-Walls block movement, line of sight, and adjacency.
-Two spaces separated by a wall are NOT considered adjacent.

-Many Map Tiles feature a few spaces that would normally be diagonally adjacent (the two spaces share a single corner), but the thick black border extends into the corner creating a wall.
-Two diagonal spaces that share a corner covered in a wall are NOT considered adjacent.

-### Incomplete Map Tile Spaces
-Due to overlaying an even and symmetrical square grid on top of a geometric Map Tile shape that is NOT generally symmetrical and even but curvy on the edges, many Map Tiles have spaces that are not complete before being cut off by a black bordered wall.
-For gameplay purpopses, any square space that has less than 50% of its internal area/volume covered by artwork due to being cut-off by a border is NOT considered a valid space for gameplay purposes.

 ## The Game Turn
 Each Game Turn has four steps that are completed in the following order: